OpenVisualCloud/SVT-HEVC/README.md

 * __Installation__
 -	For the binaries to operate properly on your system, the following conditions have to be met:
 	-	On any of the Windows* Operating Systems listed in the OS requirements section, install Visual Studio 2017
-	-	Once the installation is complete, copy the binaries to a location making sure that both the sample application “ebHevcEncApp.exe” and library “ebHevcEncLib.dll” are in the same folder.
+	-	Once the installation is complete, copy the binaries to a location making sure that both the sample application "SvtHevcEncApp.exe” and library "SvtHevcEnc.dll” are in the same folder.
 	-	Open the command prompt window at the chosen location and run the sample application to encode.
+SvtHevcEncApp.exe -i [in.yuv] -w [width] -h [height] -fps [int_framerate] -b [out.265].
 	-	Sample application supports reading from pipe.
 E.g. ffmpeg -i [input.mp4] -nostdin -f rawvideo -pix_fmt yuv420p - | ebHevcEncApp.exe -i stdin -n [number_of_frames_to_encode] -w [width] -h [height].

 ## Linux* Operating Systems (64-bit):